jmzobitz/neonSoilFlux/cran-comments.md

-## Re-Submission 26-06-30
+## Re-Submission 26-07-32
-This resubmission that fixes the donttest error in compute_neon_flux to handle the absence of a NEON_TOKEN environment variable.
-All remaining donttrun examples need a valid API key to run.
+This resubmission that fixes the donttest error in compute_neon_flux to handle the absence of a NEON_TOKEN environment variable (valid API key).
+Other examples that require this environment variable are enclosed in a donttrun.

 ### R CMD check results